SeppeVerhavert/guerrilla/README.md

 Feel free to do this excercise however you want.
 So use a template, a framework, write it from the ground up.
 We don't care, but have a site ready by the end of the day.

+TLDR;

-TLDR;   - make a web page
+    - make a web page

-        - time is 8 hours
+    - available time is 8 hours

     - has to be more clear than current site

     - add responsiveness

     - use whatever tools you deem necessary

     - have the site ready at the end of the day

 ## Getting started